makerdao/community/governance/polls/Change of Covenants for P1-DROP (Peoples Company Series 1) - November 15, 2021.md

 start_date: 2021-11-15T16:00:00
 end_date: 2021-11-18T16:00:00
 ---
-# Poll: Change of Covenants for P1-DROP (farmlands) - November 15, 2021
+# Poll: Change of Covenants for P1-DROP (Peoples Company Series 1) - November 15, 2021

 The Governance Facilitators have placed a Governance Poll into the voting system on behalf of the MakerDAO Community.
 This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning on Monday, November 15 at 16:00 UTC.